awsdocs/iam-user-guide/doc_source/id_users.md

 # IAM users<a name="id_users"></a>

 **Important**
-The IAM best practices have been updated\.
-As a [best practice](best-practices.md), require human users to use federation with an identity provider to access AWS using temporary credentials\.
-An additional best practice recommendation is to require workloads to use temporary credentials with IAM roles to access AWS\.
-IAM users are to be used only in very limited scenarios where an IAM role cannot be assumed\.
-To learn about using AWS IAM Identity Center \(successor to AWS Single Sign\-On\) to create users with temporary credentials, see [Getting started](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.
+ IAM [best practices](best-practices.md) recommend that you require human users to use federation with an identity provider to access AWS using temporary credentials instead of using IAM users with long\-term credentials\.

 An AWS Identity and Access Management \(IAM\) *user* is an entity that you create in AWS\.
 The IAM user represents the human user or workload who uses the IAM user to interact with AWS\.
 A user in AWS consists of a name and credentials\.